timhuang77/Single-Cycle-Processor/README.md

 This processor was tested and verified using ModelSim.
 We verify the functionality of the processor by feeding it binary MIPS instructions line-by-line and verify that all the operations are correctly interpreted, executed, and stored: cycle-by-cycle.

+The top-level entity of the processor is "processor.vhd"

 ## Built With

 * [Notepad++](https://notepad-plus-plus.org) - Editor used for developing VHDL